-Blue-green deployment is a technique that reduces downtime and risk by running two identical production environments called Blue and Green.
+Blue-green deployment is a technique that helps you reduce app downtime and risk by running two identical production environments: Blue and Green.

 Note: If your app uses a relational database, blue-green deployment can lead to discrepancies between your Green and Blue databases during an update.
 To maximize data integrity, configure a single database for backward and forward compatibility.